public interface Compression

 If you're not using the Smart GWT Java back-end, there are several compression solutions available, depending on your server of choice.
 Microsoft's IIS has built-in compression capability, please check the reference manual for details.
 If you're using Apache, you can use mod_gzip or use mod_deflate.
 Some servlet containers also natively support dynamic compression.

-The Smart GWT Java back-end supports two types of response compression:
+The Smart GWT Java back-end supports three types of response compression:

 To serve pre-compressed static content via FileDownload, register the FileDownload servlet in your web.xml as follows: